 The API defined in this specification can be used to access incoming SMS messages and OMA Push events.
 This may result in the disclosure of information related to a user's contacts, other applications that use SMS or OMA Push, and other personally identifying information carried by these event sources.
 The distribution of this information could potentially compromise the user's privacy, or the user's contacts' privacy.
 A conforming implementation of this specification must provide a mechanism that protects the user's privacy and this mechanism should ensure that no SMS or OMA Push event data is accessible without the user's express permission.

 Other than the capabilities described in the following sections, the host device may have additional security-enhancing capabilities such as support for the OMA Push Whitelist feature, or other SMS filtering, spam control, or content filtering capabilities.
 Regardless, developers need to use caution in processing events from potentially unknown sources.

+Restricting Access to Local Push API Service

+Because Push Clients that implement a local Push API service listen on TCP port 4035 for incoming EventSource connections, to protect the device from intrusion attacks, only local requests may be served.

+Push Clients MUST only accept incoming EventSource connections orginated in the same device, i.e. for which the source address is the device’s own IP address.

 Push API and the Same-Origin Policy